 Learning from Whales: Oxygen, Ecosystems and Human Health (2023-2024)

-Hypoxia occurs when tissues are deprived of an adequate oxygen supply.
-This is highly relevant to human disease across multiple clinical settings, including heart attack, stroke, COVID-19 and cancer.
+Hypoxia is important in human health as it occurs when tissues are deprived of an adequate oxygen supply and is highly relevant to human disease across multiple clinical settings, including heart attack, stroke, COVID-19 and cancer.
+However, the underlying cellular and molecular mechanisms that enable marine mammals to adapt to hypoxia and the differences in these adaptations across species remain largely unexplored.

 Timing